Updated: Feb 14

 Workplace Harassment # 2: Hostile Work Environment

-The other sort of harassment in the workplace recognized under California law is named a hostile work environment.
+The other type of workplace harassment under California law is named a hostile work environment.
 As opposed to quid pro quo harassment, any employee can create a hostile work environment.
 With this sort of harassment in the workplace, there doesn't get to be the threat of adverse employment action.
 Instead, the harasser engages in unwelcome conduct, supported sex, which creates a workplace that's intimidating, hostile, or offensive to an inexpensive person.

 The conduct could be specifically targeted at a private, but it doesn't get to be.
 For instance, a coworker could create a hostile work environment by posting offensive or degrading photos.
 A hostile work environment claim must meet some requirements.